-APOKYN is indicated for the acute, intermittent treatment of hypomobility, off episodes (end-of-dose wearing-off and unpredictable on-off episodes) associated with advanced Parkinson’s disease.
+APOKYN (apomorphine hydrochloride injection) is indicated for the acute, intermittent treatment of hypomobility, "off" episodes ("end-of-dose wearing-off" and unpredictable "on-off" episodes) in patients with advanced Parkinson’s disease (PD).

 APOKYN has been studied as an adjunct to other medications.